-Here at ACS, we want your poster presentation experience to be both fun and rewarding.
+Presenting a poster can sometimes be intimidating.
+Here at ACS, we want to ensure that your experience presenting a poster is both a fun and rewarding one.
 Therefore, we talked with Dr. Brent Znosko, Professor of Chemistry at Saint Louis University, about presenting undergraduate research, and he provided the following advice.

 - Know your research: Although you may have done all of the bench work, do you understand the mechanisms and background of your research?
 If not, now is the time to dig into the literature and to seek help from your advisor to understand the reasoning behind each of your laboratory steps and the larger picture of your project.

 - Prepare your elevator speech: A 60-second summary of what you did, why you did it, and your results.